 Make sure your computer is turned off.
 Remove the screws that hold your video card in place and then gently wiggle it until it comes out of its expansion slot.
 Then, reseat the video card and turn on your computer.

 Exchange the video card

 Replace video card

-If an alternative video card didn't work or you do not have an alternative video card to try, we suggest purchasing a new video card to replace the defective video card in the computer.
+If an alternative video card didn't work or you cannot obtain one, we suggest purchasing a new video card to replace the defective one in your computer.